Pre-Built harps are now available for purchase! Click this LINK to see them.

 Ultimately, it is what you get use to playing that counts.
 A beginner can learn on a Paraguayan and move up to the bigger Celtic styles if they wish.
 Or, they might find it advantageous to just stay with a melodious Paraguayan.

-As a multi-facited musician, playing all sorts of bagpipes, stringed instruments, whistles & flutes, rock & hand drums, digeridoos, etc., I have found there is simply no one style of performance that any one instrument similarily gives compared to its brother or sister brand & model.
+As a multi-faceted musician, playing all sorts of bagpipes, stringed instruments, whistles & flutes, rock & hand drums, digeridoos, etc., I have found there is simply no one style of performance that any one instrument similarly gives compared to its brother or sister brand & model.

 This is the same for Paraguayan folk harps compared to Celtic folk harps and, within each genre of style instrument.
 Because of these perceived differences, folks are always looking to find the perfect instrument and most never quite find it!
 (I know!)
 All instruments have their particular voices and advantages & disadvantages (some more; some less).